Keto Fat Bombs with Cacao and Cashew

 The second type is the High Protein Keto Diet, which is geared mostly towards extremely active people or athletes.
 This version of the keto diet recommends 60 percent fat, 35 percent protein, and 5 percent carbs.

 If you’re following the keto diet to lose weight, you typically won’t eat more than 20–25 grams of carbs per day.
 People who are extremely active are the exception, as they require more fuel (3).

 The macronutrient ratios of your keto meals can vary depending on your personal needs.
 However, your fat ratio must always be significantly higher than carbs and proteins.

-This keto calculator can give you a sense of how much fat you should be eating, although your individual nutrient requirements may vary if you have pre-existing health conditions, such as heart disease, blood sugar imbalances, diabetes, or metabolic syndrome.
+This keto calculator can give you a sense of how much fat you should be eating, although your individual nutrient requirements may vary if you have pre-existing health conditions.
 In this case, it’s best to consult with a qualified healthcare practitioner to determine your unique nutrient needs so you can achieve the results you’re looking for.

 What Kind of Fats Are OK?

 Since fats make up 75 percent of dietary macros, they’re a vital aspect of the ketogenic diet.
 There are four types of ketogenic-approved fats: saturated fats, polyunsaturated fats, monounsaturated fats, and naturally occurring trans fats (4).